martinjc/martinjc.com/app/_posts/2017-06-12-catching-a-bug.markdown

 new_index = [LIKERT[value] for value in data_counts.index]
 {% endhighlight %}

+Doesn't look like much of a problem, but it completely changed the way my data was analysed.
 Both lines are creating a new index for a pandas dataframe.
 I have a dataframe that is indexed:

 {% highlight python %}
 [0.0, 1.0, 2.0, 3.0, 4.0, 5.0]